LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 .. member:: pdf_read->importFDF(file::string, -noFields= ?, -noComments= ?)
 .. member:: pdf_read->importFDF(data::bytes, -noFields= ?, -noComments= ?)

-   Merges an FDF file into the current PDF document.
-Any form elements within the document will be populated with the values from the FDF file.
+   Merges an FDF file into the current PDF file.
+Any form elements within the file will be populated with the values from the FDF file.
 Accepts a parameter that specifies the path to the FDF file.
 Alternately, accepts a bytes object containing the file data.
 Optional ``-noFields`` and ``-noComments`` parameters prevent either fields or comments from being merged.

 .. member:: pdf_read->exportFDF(path::string= ?)

-   Exports an FDF file from the current PDF document.
-The FDF file will contain values for each of the form elements in the PDF document.
+   Exports an FDF file from the current PDF file.
+The FDF file will contain values for each of the form elements in the PDF file.
 If a parameter is specified then the FDF file will be written to that path.
 Otherwise, a byte object containing the data for the FDF file will be returned.

 .. member:: pdf_read->javaScript()

-   Returns the global document JavaScript action for the current PDF document.
+   Returns the global document JavaScript action for the current PDF file.

 .. member:: pdf_read->addJavaScript(script::string)

-   Adds a JavaScript action to the current PDF document.
+   Adds a JavaScript action to the current PDF file.

 .. member:: pdf_read->save(\
          file::string, \